ByXugoO/VAL-Stream-Overlay/README.md

-# [App Name] - Dual Stats & Streaming Overlay
+# VAL Stream Overlay - Dual Stats & Streaming Overlay

 ## 📖 About the Project
-**[App Name]** is a comprehensive statistics and visualization tool designed for Valorant players and content creators.
+**VAL Stream Overlay** is a comprehensive statistics and visualization tool designed for Valorant players and content creators.
 The application operates through an innovative "dual overlay" system that separates the player's private tactical information from the visual experience shown to viewers on streaming platforms.

 The application will be distributed as an official Overwolf desktop app, seamlessly hosting Overwolf Ads to ensure sustainability while complying with platform requirements.